microsoft/ccfdns/README.md

 For an example of how to run an aDNS server/service, see [adns_service.py](tests/adns_service.py).
 Most of this is a simple application of the CCF infrastructure scripts.
 The [CCF documentation](https://microsoft.github.io/CCF/main/index.html) describes all of the components.

-Note that for a complete service, your server(s) or VM(s) must be SEV-SNP-enabled and registered with at least a traditional, DNSSEC-enabled DNS server.
+Note that for a complete service, you must run the network in SEV-SNP Confidential Containers and register with at least a traditional, DNSSEC-enabled DNS server.
 Of course, that server may also be another aDNS server.

 Additionally, you may have to